 - 1.1.
-Each batch of finished product must be certified2 by a QP within the Saudi Arabia before being released for sale or supply in Saudi Arabia or for export.
+Each batch of finished product must be certified by a QP within the Saudi Arabia before being released for sale or supply in Saudi Arabia or for export.
 Certification can only be performed by a QP of the manufacturer and/or importer which are described in the MA. - 1.2.
 Any QP involved in the certification, or confirmation of a batch must have detailed knowledge of the steps for which they are taking responsibility.
 The QPs should be able to prove their continuous training regarding the product type, production processes, technical advances and changes to GMP. - 1.3.
 There may be several sites involved in the various stages of manufacture, importation, testing and storage of a batch before it undergoes certification.
 Regardless of how many sites are involved, the QP performing certification of the finished product must ensure that all necessary steps have been completed under accepted pharmaceutical quality systems to assure compliance of the batch with GMP. - 1.4.
 For manufacturing steps performed at sites in Saudi Arabia each manufacturing site must have at least one QP. - 1.4.1 Where the site only undertakes partial manufacturing operations in relation to a batch, then a QP at that site must at least confirm that the operations undertaken by the site have been performed in accordance with GMP and the terms of the written agreement detailing the operations for which the site is responsible.
-If the QP is responsible for providing confirmation of compliance for those operations with the relevant MA, then the QP should have access to the necessary details of the MA. - 1.4.2 The QP who performs certification of the finished product batch may assume full responsibility for all stages of manufacture of the batch or this responsibility may be shared with other QPs who have provided confirmation for specified steps in the manufacture and control of a batch.
-These could be other QPs who are operating under the same manufacturing authorisation (MIA) holder or QPs operating under different MIA holders.
+If the QP is responsible for providing confirmation of compliance for those operations with the relevant MA, then the QP should have access to the necessary details of the MA. - 1.4.2 The QP who performs certification of the finished product batch may assume full responsibility for all stages of manufacture of the batch or this

-1 Information required for the confirmation, where QP responsibilities for the batch are being transferredbetween sites, is presented in Appendix I to this Annex.
+&lt;sup>1 Information required for the confirmation, where QP responsibilities for the batch are being transferredbetween sites, is presented in Appendix I to this Annex.

-2 The contents of a batch certificate for medicinal products are presented in Appendix II to this Annex.
+&lt;sup>2 The contents of a batch certificate for medicinal products are presented in Appendix II to this Annex.